mark-wang-beep/Blog/content/posts/finance-1.md

 So you have to find people who trust your idea and would like to invest money to you.

-Because this is a new idea, it may fail, so you and your investor make an agreement that if success, the investor can earn more than borrowers, if failed, you don’t need to return the money back.
+Because this is a new idea, it may fail, so you and your investor make an agreement that if success, the investor can earn more than borrower, if failed, you don’t need to return the money back.

 You can see that I use “investor” instead of “borrower”, because there are some differences.